Transfer news: 'We don't want Mbappe or Neymar' - Perez says Real Madrid haven't spoken to PSG | Goal.com

 'We don't want Mbappe or Neymar' - Perez says Real Madrid haven't spoken to PSG

-Real Madrid president Florentino Perez insists that the club is not interested in signing Kylian Mbappe or Neymar, dismissing much-discussed links to the Paris Saint-Germain duo.
+Real Madrid president Florentino Perez insists that the club are not interested in signing Kylian Mbappe or Neymar, dismissing transfer links to the Paris Saint-Germain duo.

-The club is expected to undergo a bit of a rebuild this summer as Zinedine Zidane and co. will look to guide the club back into contention for trophies.
+The club is expected to undergo a rebuild this summer as Zinedine Zidane looks to guide Los Blancos back into contention for trophies.

-They also failed to advance past the Champions League Round of 16 after winning three consecutive continental titles as Real Madrid fell to eventual semi-finalists Ajax in stunning fashion.
+They also failed to advance past the Champions League round of 16 after winning three consecutive continental titles as Madrid fell to eventual semi-finalists Ajax in stunning fashion.

 The Paris Saint-Germain pair of Mbappe and Neymar have both emerged as possible targets for Madrid as the club is expected to spend major money this summer.